Ten years of Flitsmeister: Innovation en route

 Flitsmeister in the MaaS landscape

-The revenue models, the number of employees and the way of working aren’t the only things that have changed at Flitsmeister.
+The revenue models, the number of employees, and the way of working aren’t the only things that have changed at Flitsmeister.
 They also have a new parent company: the Be Mobile Group.
-Be Mobile used to be one of Flitsmeister’s clients, but then started working with the app to realize foreign growth, broaden their services and to serve the government market.
-Be Mobile has a strong footprint in the public domain, of which Flitsmeister benefited greatly.
+Be Mobile used to be one of Flitsmeister’s clients, but then started working with the app to realize foreign growth, broaden its services, and serve the government market.
+Be Mobile has a strong footprint in the public domain, from which Flitsmeister benefited greatly.

 Dutch Flitsmeister users are known to take the app abroad

 Even though he would rather continue to focus on improving traveling by car, De Vries thinks that he will make some important strides “in the multi-modal thing” in the coming five years.
 He also wants to build a larger community outside of the Netherlands, become the biggest traffic app inside the Netherlands and play an important role in delivering connected services to the automotive branch, like with those ambulances.
 And who knows, maybe we will also hear from them in other areas, such as parking…